Mansi232323/Mansi232323/README.md

 ## 🎓 Certifications:

-Python and Machine Learning: Successfully completed a 7-week summer internship on Python '23.
+Python and Machine Learning: Completed a 7-week summer internship on Python '23.

-Generative AI and Prompt Engineering: Successfully completed a 6-week summer internship '24.
+Generative AI and Prompt Engineering: Completed a 6-week summer internship '24.

+Data Science: Completed an 8-week-long summer internship on Python '25.

 ## 🔗 Let's Connect:
 linkedin: www.linkedin.com/in/mansi-kushwaha-140424261